pu-erh/cross-sourcerer/readme.md

 # API

-You **HAVE TO** defined a GraphQL API that allow any developer to create a quizz app in a specific platform or language (he will be allow to fetch all quiz, validate answers, ...)
+You **HAVE TO** defined a GraphQL API in any language (the one you like or want to discover) that allow any developer to create a quizz app in a specific platform or language (he will be allow to fetch all quiz, validate answers, ...)

+## <a name='credits'>🐵 Evaluation</a>

+The evaluation will be around the project but also all cconceptual aspects from database design to core API structure and design.

 ## <a name='credits'>🐵 Credits</a>